-One year ago, Pat Austria ’13 was standing in the hallway at the Mason School of Business presenting a small poster board on how to improve disaster management in her home country of the Philippines to participants at William & Mary’s first Social Entrepreneurship Conference (SEcon).
+One year ago, Pat Austria ’13 was standing in the hallway at the Raymond A. Mason School of Business presenting a small poster board on how to improve disaster management in her home country of the Philippines to participants at William & Mary’s first Social Entrepreneurship Conference (SEcon).

 On Friday afternoon, Austria took center stage with the CEOs of Forbes, ONE.org and other social impact leaders to unveil the launch of the Lunas Project at SEcon 2013.